-The EPA will apply a risk-based approach to determine whether a stockpile limit and/or financial assurance are required as a condition of authorisation.
-In addition, under section 51(3)(d) the EPA will consider whether the holder of the authorisation has previously contravened the EP Act and if so, the nature, number and frequency of the contraventions.
-The assessment considers the likelihood of an environmental liability becoming the responsibility of the EPA based on the type of material being stockpiled.
+For environmental authorisations, the EPA applies a risk-based approach to determine whether stockpile limits and/or financial assurances are required as a condition of authorisation.
+Stockpile controls are not required unilaterally across the industry.
+Instead, it is focused on high risk stockpiles.
+The risk assessment considers the likelihood of an environmental liability becoming the responsibility of the EPA based on the type of material being stockpiled.